maniospas/Blombly/docs/advanced/libs.md

 ## bb.collection

-Contains helper methods for list and map manipulation using the semi-type notation.
+Contains helper methods for list and map manipulation using the currying notation.
 Here is how to push to a list (or struct with the corresponding overloaded operation):

 ```java